zeaga/WaferCalc/README.md

-# Wafer
+# WaferCalc

-**Wafer** is a scriptable stack-based calculator for the terminal.
+**WaferCalc** (previously Wafer) is a scriptable stack-based calculator for the terminal.
 It supports custom scripting, user-defined commands, and a variety of mathematical operations.
-Wafer is designed to be lightweight, extensible, and powerful for quick calculations or complex scripts.
+WaferCalc is designed to be lightweight, extensible, and powerful for quick calculations or complex scripts.

 ## Features